ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note::

-	If you are creating your own Ansible package, you must also download or package ``ansible-base`` as part of your Ansible package.
-You can download it as https://pypi.python.org/packages/source/a/ansible-base/ansible-base-{{VERSION}}.tar.gz.
+	If you are creating your own Ansible package, you must also download or package ``ansible-core`` as part of your Ansible package.
+You can download it as https://pypi.python.org/packages/source/a/ansible-core/ansible-core-{{VERSION}}.tar.gz.

 These releases are also tagged in the `git repository <https://github.com/ansible/ansible/releases>`_ with the release version.